ambisign-gavin/react-native-android-background-geolocation/README.md

 ### Continuously run when the app is terminated

-The `react-native-android-location-service` will invoke your App in the background when the app is terminated.
+The `react-native-android-background-geolocation` will invoke your App in the background when the app is terminated.
 But that will not execute any react components, which means that only execute your entry file, usually is `index.js`.

 **index.js**